-Bubble Continuous Positive Airway Pressure (bCPAP) Device in Malawi
+Bubble Continuous Positive Airway Pressure (bCPAP) Device

 Acute respiratory infections are the leading cause of global child mortality: 20-38% of deaths in the first 48 hours of life are attributed to pneumonia.
 Moreover, conditions associated with premature birth, often related to breathing problems, are responsible for an additional 30% of neonatal mortality.
 In the developed world, these conditions can be treated using bubble Continuous Positive Airway Pressure (bCPAP), but, at $6,000, these systems are too expensive for many developing world settings.